netlify-labs/ts-lambda-plugin/README.md

 This plugin requires you to have the [AWS SDK CPP](https://github.com/aws/aws-sdk-cpp/) installed in development and production machines.

+This plugin also requires Traffic Server 8.0.x or above installed in development and production machines.

+## Building

+There is a very simple Makefile that compiles a dynamically linked object that you can deploy on Traffic Server.
+Run `make` to compile this plugin from the root directory of this repository.

 ## Configuration

 This plugin is enabled as a Remap plugin, so you need to add it to your `remap.config` file: